rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 because `(S subgraph-of G)` requires any element in `S` to be an element in `G`.

 * `(S proper-subgraph-of G) -> (#T < #V) and/or (#U < #E)`
+* `(A and/or B) := A ex-or B ex-or (A and B)`

 Note that in the context of general graphs, a subgraph may still have the same amount of vertices and/or edges.
 In contrary to that, a proper subgraph may still have at most one set (i.e. vertices ex-or edges) that is equal to the corresponding set in its super-graph.
+Put differently, for a subgraph to be a proper subgraph, at least one of these sets are required to have fewer elements.

 <!-- ======================================================================= -->
 ## related